 This is where lead scoring comes in.
 It’s a way to make something which can get quite complex and messy, simple and clean.
 Numbers are universal.
 Even if Salesperson A and Salesperson B can’t agree on what constitutes a “warm” lead, they can’t argue with a number.
 A black and white, quantified representation of how the lead has interacted with your brand.
 As long as the number is meaningful to them.
 We’ll get onto that in a minute.

-Lead scoring is also a simpler way to carry out the actual task of marketing automation.
+Lead scoring is also a simpler way to carry out the actual task of marketing automation, especially now that many quality lead management software solutions are available..
 It gives you a reference point to base workflows off of, keep on top of lifecycle stages in your system, and can help you nudge along leads who are engaged, but not quite sales ready yet.
 You could base an entire nurture program on leads who have a score between x and y, with the aim to be to engage with them in such a way that it tips them over into marketing qualified, and they can be delivered to sales ready to go.

 How do you score leads?